minecraft-linux/minecraft-linux.github.io/faq.rst

       "type": "free"
     }

-Change the :code:`nitrosfn.png` to the name of the custom skin you use.
+Change the :code:`nitrosfn`.png to the name of the custom skin you want to use.

-Save and exit, restart your launcher if it has been running and launch the game, and when you go to the skin section, your skin should have a cape.
+Save and exit, restart your launcher if it has been running and launch the game, and when you go to the skin section your skin should have a cape.